lotrRudyy/er/er1/firmware/docs/er1_protocol.md

 ## 3.2 Images riddle rule

-- Images + piano node: the images riddle now solves only when all four image buttons are pressed simultaneously and held stable for ALL_DOWN_HOLD_MS (200 ms).
+- Images_piano + piano node: the images riddle now solves only when all four image buttons are pressed simultaneously and held stable for ALL_DOWN_HOLD_MS (200 ms).
 No sequence/buffer logic is considered; releasing any button before the hold completes cancels the attempt and requires a fresh all-down hold.

 ---